R2R Alive – Denafrips Ares II Balanced R2R DAC

 We’re looking at two optical, two coaxial and one USB inputs.
 Next to the power plug, there is also a fuse, so even if you get a voltage spike in your house, Ares II’s delicate circuits won’t be fried.
 The outputs include two XLR Balanced outputs, and two RCA single-ended outputs.
 All in all, Ares II feels like the best, most prepared DAC you can get for 800 USD.

 I would like to start by saying that it never runs hot.
 In fact, it is not only cool-running, but also has a beautiful operation, simple, ergonomic, elegant.
 Windows need the Thesycon drivers, and it is easily recognized by both my desktop PC, and my portable laptop.
-It has zero delay, so perfect for gaming, movie watching.
+It was brought to me attention that it has some delay, and after re-testing it, I noticed it.
+It is about a quarter of a second, and with fast music video, it can become noticeable.
 For music, you will be delighted to know that where DAC I Special from SW1X got around the issue with USB inputs by not including one, Denafrips includes a high-speed linear supply power for its USB board, so that there is no noise when using the USB cable, compared to the Coaxial or the Optical inputs.

 All the outputs are plated with a thick gold layer, and look really professional, with the entire device having a matte finish that screams high-end without being pretentious about it.